 HS & ELP provides all staff with training to familiarize them with the symptoms of child abuse and neglect, their reporting responsibility, agency protocols for reporting, and DCF procedures.
 This training is provided for all staff during staff orientation upon hire and annually thereafter.
 Additional training is also provided through online training from the state District Attorney's office and through the local Child Protection Agency.
-HS & ELP ensures that all staff have received training through ongoing monitoring that is tracked in the HS & ELP database system.
+HS & ELP ensures that all staff have received training through ongoing monitoring and tracking in the HS & ELP database system.

-Disclosure or Suspicion of Abuse
+Disclosure or Reasonable Suspicion of Abuse or Neglect